 performed by Michèle Auclair on Musical Heritage Society 606/7.

 Auclair, Bach Sonatas for Clavier and Violin - DF 209-210

-1950 that she made her first recording for the Remington label
+1950 that she made her first recording of Tchaikovsky's Violin Concerto in D Minor,

-with conductor Wilhelm Loibner (1909-1971) were added to the Remington
+Wilhelm Loibner (1909-1971) were added to the Remington

 catalog.
 That is the beginning of her discography.